 Why treat scoliosis?

-Avoiding future problems: Scoliosis rarely is a problem to the child or adolescent who has a curve.
+Avoiding future problems: Scoliosis rarely seems a problem to the child or adolescent who has a curve.
 Why then do we bother to monitor and treat curves?
 Adults with moderate or severe scoliosis can have progressively worsening curves which cause cosmetic disfigurement, back pain and in the worst cases, difficulty breathing.
 Treatment after the curve has already become severe in adulthood is much less successful than treatment during childhood or adolescence.
 By finding progressive curves early, we hope to keep them from becoming problematic in adulthood.

 Treatment without surgery: Exercises and braces